California Pelican: Revival

 One last revival remained.
 Early in 1978, undergraduate Kevin Sweeney and similarly minded companions formulated plans to bring back Pelican as a humor magazine.
 On May 24, 1978, they met in Bowles Hall with Sweeney’s now-graduated Kappa Delta Rho fraternity brother, Monroe McBride ‘76.
 The Berkeleyan had also become dormant after a financially successful 1975-1976 school year, leaving substantial funds in its trust account with the ASUC.
 McBride arranged for Sweeney to meet with the few remaining members of The Berkeleyan’s editorial board and merge the magazines, giving Pelican a more financially sound start than it would have had otherwise.
 Under the title The Berkeleyan and California Pelican and published by The Berkeleyan Association/California Pelican, the journal reappeared in the fall of 1978 (volume 85:1), shortening its name to The California Pelican starting in the 1979-1980 academic year.

 The Pelican lasted until 1988, the last volume found in Bancroft Library, when the Old Girl apparently "sputtered and died."
 With its demise the only copies of the Pelican readily accessible can be found in Bancroft Library at the University of California, Berkeley and the Southern Regional Library Facility at UCLA.
 An art book entitled Sweetness and Light has also been published, containing the best art featured in the Pelican from its founding until 1943, as well as photographs of the University of California from 1868 to 1943.
 Copies of the magazine appear frequently on eBay with most of them in very good condition.
 A magazine titled "The Pelican" with a subtitle "Magic, Myth and Religion" was purchased on eBay and states that it is Volume 81 Number 2.
 This magazine states that the editorial and business offices were in the Pelican building on the UC Berkeley Campus.
 The volume number/year scheme is consistent with the volume number scheme throughout the entire California Pelican publication run.

+Contributors

+Notable contributors include Frank Chin and Jon Carroll.